 The main focus has been on human immunodeficiency virus (HIV) because the rapid evolution of this virus allows real-time evaluation of the interplay between the virus and the infected human host, but my group also works on hepatitis C virus (HCV) and human polyomavirus JC (JCV).

 Neurological disturbances are frequent in patients with HIV or AIDS.
-They occur in 30-50% of HIV-infected individuals and can present as the initial symptom, throughout the course of the disease or in advanced AIDS.
+They occur in 30-50% of HIV-infected individuals and can present as the initial symptom, throughout the disease or in advanced AIDS.

 HIV-infected sex workers with beneficial HLA-variants are potential hubs for selection of HIV-1 recombinants that may affect disease progression.